 Further guidance about going out and about has been produced by the government:

-1. A guide to help you understand what activities are safer than others can be found here
+- 1. A guide to help you understand what activities are safer than others can be found here - 2.
+A tool to help you protect yourself during daily activities can be found here